Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/RespondingToActions.md

 ### Action types

 Each Action can be one of three different [Action types](xref:UnityEngine.InputSystem.InputActionType).
-You can select the Action type in the Input Action editor window, or by specifying the `type` parameter when calling the [`InputAction()`](xref:UnityEngine.InputSystem.InputAction.#ctor(System.String,UnityEngine.InputSystem.InputActionType,System.String,System.String,System.String,System.String)) constructor.
+You can select the Action type in the Input Action editor window, or by specifying the `type` parameter when calling the [`InputAction(string, InputActionType, string, string, string, string)`](../api/UnityEngine.InputSystem.InputAction.html#UnityEngine_InputSystem_InputAction__ctor_System_String_UnityEngine_InputSystem_InputActionType_System_String_System_String_System_String_System_String_) constructor.
 The Action type influences how the Input System processes state changes for the Action.
 The default Action type is `Value`.

 #### Value